tmax818/vero_text/docs/html/_sources/04variables.rst.txt

 Variables
 =========

 A variable is a named location in the memory (i.e. RAM) of your computer.
-The following code will create a space in memory to store the **string**,"spam."
+The following code will create a space in memory to store the **string**,"Spam."

 .. code-block:: python